View, create, edit, or delete projects

 • Project Backups

-Screenshot of General Project Settings In this section, you can: Rename the project
+Screencapture of Project General Settings in Bolt In this section, you can: Rename the project

 1. Type a new name in the text field.